blackbone23/tatsu-rankings-bot-discord/README.md

-# Blackbone23 Bot Discord for Get Leaderboards from Tetsu API
+# Blackbone23 Bot Discord for Get Leaderboards from Tatsu API
-The purpose of this bot is for Tetsu Requirement
+The purpose of this bot is for Tatsu Requirement

 # Command